The North Face Rolling Thunder 30" Review

 Weighing in at 10.2 pounds, you can pack the Rolling Thunder with about 40 more and still check this bag on most airplanes.
 The problem that you may run into is that the luggage is roomy enough that it's easy to overdo it on the weight.
 This certainly isn't the lightest suitcase we tested, but we think the durability and strength make it worth it.

-The Thunder does a nice job of combining functionality with a sleek, sporty look.
+This suitcase nicely balances a sleek-yet-sporty look with excellent functionality.
 It's outdoor chic.
 It's not your typical business casual look, but what is that these days?

 One of our favorite features of this bag is that the upper pockets are big and well-placed enough to keep you feeling organized.
 While organization is a different element than style, it goes a long way to helping you feel stylish and put together, no matter what kind of adventure you're on.